 They will think upstream together in designing and emerging uniquely powerful and flexible experiences for the future of the water summit.
 Sharing their experience, expertise, and stories that will empower and contribute to a responsive summit structure now and in the future.

-Mni Ki Wakan Global Community
+Mni Ki Wakan: A Global Community

 There are approximately 375 million indigenous peoples throughout the world living in 90 different countries and whose indigenous languages comprise 5,000 of the world’s 7,000 languages.
-Their cultural diversity has led to the conservation and protection of 80% of the world’s richest and rarest biodiversity.
+Their cultural and language diversity has led to the conservation and protection of 80% of the world’s richest and rarest biodiversity.
 Today, one-fourth of the world’s land is owned and managed by indigenous peoples outside of Antarctica.
 When indigenous human rights are secured, the rate for ecological sustainability increases.

 The question of who indigenous peoples are becomes clearer through the ‘working definition’ below developed by Jose R. Martinez Cobo, the Special Rapporteur of the Sub-Commission on Prevention of Discrimination and Protection of Minorities, in his famous Study on the Problem of Discrimination against Indigenous Populations: